M4rotte/docker-centreon/README.md

 ### [Centreon CLib](https://github.com/centreon/centreon-clib)

 This is the base part of Centreon.
+No serious warning, not even a trivial one… should be ignored nor accepted in the building of this part… Quoting the [documentation](https://documentation.centreon.com/docs/centreon-clib/en/latest/release_notes/centreon_clib_1_0_0.html#first-release) : “_Centreon Clib is a common library for all Centreon products written in C/C++.
+This project provides high level implementation of many basic system mechanism.
+The target is to have a portable and powerful implementation._”

 #### [Centreon Broker](https://github.com/centreon/centreon-broker)